Section 3: Inventive step

 one might assume that when an invention becomes obvious it must remain so thereafter.
 But such an assumption would be wrong: obviousness must be determined as of a particular date.
 There is at least one other well-known example showing how an invention which might be held obvious on one date, would not be so held at a later date.
 That is where there has been commercial success following a long-felt want.
 Time can indeed change one’s perspective.
 The perspective the court must bring to bear is that of the skilled man at the priority date and not any earlier time.

-An old specification which teaches specifically the solution of the problem which an invention seeks to overcome so that the skilled man should readily appreciate its significance can form a good basis for an obviousness objection (Jamesigns (Leeds) Limited’s Application RPC 68).
+An old specification which teaches specifically the solution of the problem which an invention seeks to overcome so that the skilled person should readily appreciate its significance can form a good basis for an obviousness objection (Jamesigns (Leeds) Limited’s Application RPC 68).
 A further example of a circumstance in which a lack of inventive step objection based on an old document could be sustained is a case where the modification of the older invention could not have been effected before recent technological advances had been made, such as the development of a new material.
 Documents which have resulted in practical application or which are acknowledged as well known are also likely to have greater force.

 Be wary of uncritical ageism in relation to the prior art.
 In Brugger and others v Medic-Aid Ltd ( RPC 635) Laddie J held (at 653 and 655) that: